houseman/tally-counter/README.md

 ```

 ### Linting
-This target will run the `pre-commit`  hooks.
+This target will run all `pre-commit`  hooks.
 ```shell
  make lint
 ```